 The recent decision by the New York Supreme Court Appellate Division in J.H. v.
 New York City Health and Hospitals Corporation, 169 A.D.3d 880 (NY App.
 Div.
 2019) answers the question of whether a plaintiff can serve late notice of a claim upon a hospital operator.
-At issue specifically in J.H. is whether or not a plaintiff, when there is actual knowledge and an absence of prejudice on part of the defendant, can be granted leave to serve late notice of a claim despite lacking a reasonable excuse.
+At issue, specifically in J.H., is whether a plaintiff, when there are actual knowledge and an absence of prejudice on part of the defendant, can be granted leave to serve a late notice of a claim despite lacking a reasonable excuse.

 New York Law

 The baby’s family brought this action against Elmhurst Hospital Center for medical malpractice allegedly committed by the hospital during its perinatal care and delivery of him.
-As a result of the hospital’s alleged negligence, the plaintiff suffered brain damage that caused cerebral palsy due to perinatal and neonatal asphyxia.
+Because of the hospital’s alleged negligence, the plaintiff suffered brain damage that caused cerebral palsy because of perinatal and neonatal asphyxia.

-The plaintiff served the defendant through certified mail with a notice of claim dated August 29, 2013 for which the hospital acknowledged receipt.
-The plaintiff commenced this action in March 2014, to recover damages for the injuries he allegedly suffered from the hospital’s negligence.
+The plaintiff served the defendant through certified mail with a notice of claim dated August 29, 2013, for which the hospital acknowledged receipt.
+The plaintiff began this action in March 2014, to recover damages for the injuries he allegedly suffered from the hospital’s negligence.

 Looking at the Opinion